 Facing a criminal charge can be one of the most frightening experiences of your life.
 You’ve been arrested and spent the night in jail, or you’ve received some ominous paperwork in the mail saying that you’ve been charged with a crime.
 You have that nauseous feeling in the pit of your stomach.
 A million thoughts are racing through your head.
 Will I go to jail?
 Will I lose my job?
 Will I have a permanent criminal record?
 Your family, your job, and your future are at stake.
-Our Michigan criminal lawyers are here to represent you through this trying time and keep you out of jail.
+Our Michigan criminal defense lawyers are here to represent you through this trying time and keep you out of jail.

 Criminal cases come to us in many forms and at many stages.
 It’s never too late to call us.
 Whatever your case is about and whatever stage you’re at in the process, we can help.

 What’s the most heinous crime someone can be accused of?
 Many people would say a sex crime (especially if the alleged victim is a child).
 We’ve had clients tell us that they’d rather be accused of murder than a sex crime.
 To be sure, a sex crime accusation—whether it’s sexual assault, criminal sexual conduct, possession of child pornography, or something else—can be humiliating.
-More importantly, though, an accusation can be extremely serious, with certain crimes being punishable by up to life in prison.
+More importantly, though, an accusation can be extremely serious, with certain crimes being punishable in Michigan by up to life in prison.
 And in the believe-the-victim-at-all-costs world that we now live in, police and prosecutors are often all too eager to charge you solely based on the alleged victim’s accusation, even without any hard evidence against you.
 To defend against a sex crime allegation, you need to deploy an aggressive approach.

 By taking these and other measures, we’ve been able to secure no-charge decisions, dismissals, not guilty verdicts, and very favorable plea bargains for many of our clients.